Aider-AI/aider/aider/website/_posts/2024-08-26-sonnet-seems-fine.md

 # Sonnet seems as good as ever

+Recently there has been a lot of speculation that Sonnet has been dumbed-down, nerfed or is otherwise performing worse.

+Sonnet seems as good as ever, at least when accessed via the API.
 As part of developing aider, I benchmark the top LLMs regularly.
 I have not noticed
 any degradation in Claude 3.5 Sonnet's performance at code editing.
-There has been a lot of speculation that Sonnet has been dumbed-down, nerfed or otherwise performing worse lately.
-Sonnet seems as good as ever, at least when accessed via the API.

-Here's a graph showing the performance of Claude 3.5 Sonnet over time.
+Below is a graph showing the performance of Claude 3.5 Sonnet over time.
-It shows every benchmark run performed since Sonnet launched.
+It shows every clean, comparable benchmark run performed since Sonnet launched.
 Benchmarks were performed for various reasons, usually to evaluate the effects of small changes to aider's system prompts.

+The graph shows variance, but I don't see any indication of a noteworthy degradation.
-There is always some variance in benchmark results, typically +/- 1-2% between runs with identical prompts.
+There is always some variance in benchmark results, typically +/- 2% between runs with identical prompts.

 <div class="chart-container" style="position: relative; height:400px; width:100%">